(This article may or may not contain affiliate links. What does that mean?)

 Other resorts in the area that also have extended stay offers

-Four Seasons Resort Punta Mita - The AAA- Five Diamond Four Seasons Resort Punta Mita has designated study cabanas around the pool and beach that can easily be transformed into private workstations with grand views of the Pacific Ocean.
+Four Seasons Resort Punta Mita – The AAA- Five Diamond Four Seasons Resort Punta Mita has designated study cabanas around the pool and beach that can easily be transformed into private workstations with grand views of blue waters of the Pacific.
 Each study cabana is outfitted with Wi-Fi, a TV monitor, headphones, a portable charger, lap pad and energizing snacks such as fresh fruits, smoothies and popsicles.
-Check for special offers - right now book 7 nights in a private residence and they'll provide you with a $500 grocery credit and airport transfer or book 3 nights in a room and get the 4th for free.
+Check for special offers – right now book 7 nights in a private residence and they’ll provide you with a $500 grocery credit and airport transfer or book 3 nights in a room and get the 4th for free.

 Grand Velas Riviera Nayarit – Overlooking the clear water of Banderas Bay, Grand Velas Riviera Nayarit is a AAA five Diamond all-inclusive resort located in the family-friendly town of Nuevo Vallarta.
 The Home to Grand extended-stay program for travelers currently working from home and looking to stay in this paradisiacal setting for a longer time.
 In addition to unlimited Wi-Fi and all-inclusive perks, through this program guests have access to private airport transportation, room upgrades, private beach dinners, and private classes including fitness and cooking.

 Of course, there are AirBnBs and other hotels in which to stay.
 Use this interactive map to find the exact location of many options with current best deal prices.

 The 1219 miles from Los Angeles is about a 3-hour flight from Los Angeles International Airport – an easy weekend getaway for Southern California families.
 Alaska Airlines flies there 4 times daily, Korean Air also goes 4 times, and American Airlines flies there 3 times each day.
 They are the most frequent flyers for this route.